Distinguishing decoherence from alternative quantum theories by dynamical decoupling: Introduction

 A method to distinguish decoherence from alternative quantum theories (AQT) which is obvious but impractical is to derive ab initio predictions of decoherence and compare these with experiments.
 Unfortunately, the predictive power of decoherence models till date is low, as they contain many free parameters to fit.
 We therefore aim to develop methods which are independent of the details of the decoherence involved, as well as of the specific AQT considered.
-At first, this seems impossible.
-Especially in quantum information theory, the Church of the Larger Hilbert Space -- the idea that any noisy dynamics or state might equally well be represented by a noiseless one on a dilated space -- is so deeply rooted that anything else seems heredic.

-Our work is based on a very simple idea, namely that dynamical decoupling \cite{DCBook} -- a popular method to suppress quantum noise -- only works for systems which are truly coupled to environments, but not for systems which have intrinsic noise terms, as arriving from axiomatic modifications of Schr\"odinger's equation \cite{Dosi, Milburn, Bassi3, Bassi4}.
-While we give a mathematical proof of this fact elsewhere (\cite{USMath}, see also the supplementary material), we focus here on physical concepts and specific examples.
+Our work is based on a very simple idea, namely that dynamical decoupling \cite{DCBook} -- a popular method to suppress quantum noise -- only works for systems which are \emph{truly} coupled to environments \cite{USMath}, but not for systems which have intrinsic noise terms, as arriving from axiomatic modifications of Schr\"odinger's equation \cite{Dosi, Milburn, Bassi3, Bassi4}.

 This seems to leave us with an amazingly simple strategy to distinguish decoherence from AQT: apply decoupling, and if it works, then the noise was due to standard quantum theory; if it does not work, it can provide evidence for AQT.
 Is this therefore the most successful ``failed'' experiment ever?
 Of course not: we need to be convinced that the experiment did not work \emph{despite good effort}, in other words, we need to know quantitatively how much the experiment can fail while still being in the realms of standard decoherence; and how much it can succeed despite being in the realms of AQT.
-Dynamical decoupling arises in the limit of infinitely fast quantum gates, so in practice it is never perfect.
-How fast should these operations be so that decoherence and AQT can be distinguished?
-Below, we provide numerical simulations and asymptotical bounds (referring to \cite{USMath} for a detailed mathematical analysis) regarding these questions.
+This poses an additional problem.
+It is a common view that dynamical decoupling only works for environments inducing non-exponential decay (sometimes referred to as `non-Markovian', although this term is used ambiguously in the literature).
+This means that if the observed quantum dynamics shows exponential behaviour, we would not be able to distinguish it from AQT.
+On the other hand, most AQTs predict exponential decay \cite{Bassi4}.